rafaelgou/the-phpjs-local-docs-collection/composer/04-schema.md

   dist (zip, tar, ..) packages that it downloads.
 When the garbage collection is periodically ran, this is the maximum size the cache will be able to use.
   Older (less used) files will be removed first until the cache fits.
+* **prepend-autoloader:** Defaults to `true`.
+If false, the composer autoloader will not be prepended to existing autoloaders.
+This is sometimes required to fix interoperability issues with other autoloaders.
+* **autoloader-suffix:** Defaults to `null`.
+String to be used as a suffix for the generated Composer autoloader.
+When null a random one will be generated.
+* **github-domains:** Defaults to `["github.com"]`.
+A list of domains to use in github mode.
+This is used for GitHub Enterprise setups.
 * **notify-on-install:** Defaults to `true`.
 Composer allows repositories to define a notification URL, so that they get notified whenever a package from that repository is installed.
 This option allows you to disable that behaviour.